adrianxsalazar/Deep_Regression_vs_Detection_for_Counting_in_Robotic_Phenotyping/README.md

 <h3> Running the code for faster RCNN </h3>

-Before explaining how to use this implementation,I should point to the detectron2 framework.
+Before explaining how to use this implementation, I should point to the detectron2 framework.
 Detectron2 is a fantastic tool for object detection and segmentation.
 You can get more information about this framework in the official
 <a href="https://github.com/facebookresearch/detectron2">repository.</a>.